OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 #### Prebid.js RTD Module

 Prebid.js already offers real-time-data submodules and a PAF sub module will be added.
-This module will be responsible for retreiving one or many seeds from the paf-lib.
+This module will be responsible for retreiving a seeds from the paf-lib for each auction.
-A pulisher will add the module in the configuration.
-The design allows for one or many seeds.
+A pulisher will add the module in the configuration along with the domain to retreive the seed.
+If desired the publisher can limit the data to specific bidders by including a list under params.

 ```javascript
 pbjs.setConfig({